Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 Still, it was a seriously rewarding journey.
 Battling through obstacles and coming out on top taught us a ton.

 And none of it would've been possible without our awesome mentors and colleagues.
 Their guidance and wisdom were total game-changers every step of the way.

+# Conclusion (DRAFT - Jonathan)

+As we translated the String responses from the AI model into Java objects, one thing became abundantly clear: consistency is key.
+Uniformity is paramount for guaranteeing seamless integration and reliable functionality within our application.

+Throughout our project development, we've encountered variations in the comprehensiveness of AI models.
+While certain models shine in particular tasks, they may falter in others.
+This highlights the importance of thorough evaluation and selective criteria based on the application's specific requirements.